jsspencer/testcode/docs/userconfig.rst

     tests.
 No default.
 exe [string]
     Path to the program executable.
-No default. extract_args [string]
+No default. extract_fn [string]
+    A python function (in the form module_name.function_name) which extracts data from test and benchmark outputs for comparison.
+See :ref:`verification` for details.
+If a space-separated pair of strings are given, the first is appended to sys.path before the module is imported.
+Otherwise the desired module **must** exist on PYTHONPATH.
+The feature requires python 2.7 or python 3.1+. extract_args [string]
     Arguments to supply to the extraction program.
 Default: null string. extract_cmd_template [string]
     Template of command used to extract data from output(s) with the following substitutions made: